erituert/erituert.github.io/_pages/about.md

 For more info
 ------
-More info, take a look at my other pages that can be found next to the profile image, and do not hesitate in dropping me a line if you're interested in collaborating 🤝
+Take a look at my other pages that can be found next to the profile image, and do not hesitate in dropping me a line if you're interested in collaborating 🤝